cotica/capstone/README.md

 - - -
 ## ML

 Since our target, average ratings, is continous and known, we will use supervised regression modeling.
-We will try out Random Forest Regressor and a regularized linear model.
+We will try out the following:

+* A Random Forest Regressor
+* A regularized linear model
+* A gradient boost regressor
+* Support vector machine regressor

 For our features set, we are using sentiment, our text, our categorized columns and all the numeric inputs including price.